NaderNemati/Systolic-Peak-Detection-of-PPG/README.md

 This repository contains code for preprocessing a **Photoplethysmography (PPG)** signal, smoothing it using a **moving average filter**, and detecting systolic peaks using the **Elgendi's method**.

+# Note

+1-The current setup assumes a sampling frequency of 1000 Hz.

+2-The default maximum expected heart rate is 100 BPM.

+3-The moving average window size is 12% of the sampling frequency.

+4-If your signal characteristics are different (e.g., exercise PPG), adjust parameters accordingly.

 # Introduction

 Photoplethysmography (PPG) is a non-invasive technique that measures blood volume changes in the body using a light sensor.